MCNotes/MCNotes.github.io/_pages/about.md

 The whole submission process simple and completely open.
 All of this workflow is carried on GitHub where the journal editors, the reviewers, and the authors can openly track the process.

+The journal has a rigorous peer review process and a growing editorial board formed by highly experienced researchers and research software engineers.

 ## Code of conduct
+The MC Notes community (editorial board, developers, authors, reviewers, and readers) adheres to a code of conduct adapted from the [Contibutor Covenant](http://contributor-covenant.org)

+Both authors and reviewers will have to confirm that they have read our [code of conduct](), and are expected to adhere to it.

+## Author guidelines

+## Reviewer guidelines

 ## Content licensing
 Copyright of MC Notes is retained by submitting authors and sccepted papers are